Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 85. Challenge Post

-A challenge post is a blog post where you share a challenge that your audience can take part in.
+A challenge blog post shares a challenge that your audience can take part in.

 This post can help your audience interact with you and other members of your audience.
 It also helps to build relationships.